 We have discussed a solution for numbers that can fit in long long it in the below post.

 Finding the sum of digits of a number until the sum becomes a single digit

 In this post, similar approaches are discussed for large numbers.

 - Find out all the digits of a number

 - Add all the number one by one

-- The result obtained in single digit is the Digital root of number
+- The result obtained in a single digit is the digital root of a number

 Find Digital root: (6 + 5 + 7 + 8 + 5 + 4 + 1 + 2) = 38 => 11 => (1 + 1) = 2

-The idea is based on the fact that for a non-zero number num, digital root is 9 if number is divisible by 9, else digital root is num % 9.
+The idea is based on the fact that for a non-zero number num, the digital root is 9 if the number is divisible by 9, else the digital root is (sum of digits of num) % 9.
 (Please see http://www.sjsu.edu/faculty/watkins/Digitsum0.htm for details)